valerielnd/Bike-Sharing/README.md

 The peak hours are 8 AM, probably when people are going to their daily activities, and 5 to 7 PM, when they are done and heading homes.
 The busiest days are Monday, Tuesday, and Thursday.
-So, on those days, we need to expect to provide the greatest number of bikes and ensure that they are all available.
-However, we can schedule maintenance between 2 to 5 AM each morning.
+So, on those days, we might need provide the greatest number of bikes and ensure that they are all working properly.
+However, we can schedule maintenance on the bikes between 2 to 5 AM each morning.

 ### Trips by gender (weekday per hour)

-To confirm our findings regarding who uses the service the most and also get an idea of at what day of the week and at what hour, we created another visualization similar to the previous one but broke down by gender.
+To confirm our findings regarding who uses the service the most and also to get an idea of when specifically, we created another visualization similar to the previous one but broke down by gender.

 ![trips_by_gender_hour](https://github.com/valerielnd/Bike-Sharing/blob/main/trip_gender_wkday_hour.png)